kp27302/Homezilla/README.md

 # HomeZilla Data Analytics Project

 ## 📌 Project Overview
 **HomeZilla** offers innovative web-listing services for real estate agents and homebuyers in Canada.
-This project analyzes user interaction data—specifically how users browse property photos—to optimize the online viewing experience.
+This project analyzes user interaction data specifically how users browse property photos to optimize the online viewing experience.

 **Objective**: To determine which features of a property list capture the most user attention and to recommend an optimal sequence of photos to maximize engagement.